alttch/eva3/doc/item_scripts.rst

     RELAY1_CMD = snmpset -v1 -c private RELAY_IP_ADDRESS .1.3.6.1.4.1.19865.1.2

 In the previous examples, we used the same command for turning the units on/off.
-Let us review more complex logic.
+Let us review a more complex logic.
 The next example shows how EVA can shut down the remote server machine and turn it on via Wake on LAN (tip: such script requires more action_timeout in unit config):